moby/moby/man/docker-create.1.md

                                'host': use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.

 **--isolation**="*default*"
    Isolation specifies the type of isolation technology used by containers.
+Note that the default on Windows server is `process`, and the default on Windows client is `hyperv`.
+Linux only supports `default`.

 **--kernel-memory**=""
    Kernel memory limit (format: `<number>[<unit>]`, where unit = b, k, m or g)